rpek99/flask-html-shopping-application/README.md

 # shopping_flask
-  A simple flask project designed for jewelery shopping
+ This application designed for jewelery shopping with flask.
+It has different pages for user and admin.
+ - Flask
+ - Html
+ - PostgreSQL
+ - Bootstrap